NathanAsayDong/startup/Unit2Notes.md

 If you run `pm2 ls` again you should see your web service listed.
 You can now access your subdomain in the browser and see the proper response.
 PM2 will keep running your service even after you exit your SSH session.

+# UI Testing
+### Playwright
+- backed by microsoft, integrates with VS code, and it ursn as a node.js process (used for testing UI)
+-